What is Hugh Jackman's Net Worth and Salary?

 In 2011, Jackman launched the Laughing Man Coffee company.
 He was inspired to do so after a World Vision trip to Ethiopia 2009, when he met Dukale, a fair trade coffee farmer.
 There are two Laughing Man Coffee coffeeshops in New York, as well as an online shop.
 All profits from Laughing Man Coffee go to the Laughing Man Foundation, which supports educational programs, community development, and social entrepreneurship in various places around the world.

-Real Estate: In 2012 Jackman paid $21 million for a triplex apartment in New York City.
+In 2012 Hugh Jackman paid $21 million for a triplex apartment in New York City.
 The unit had been asking $40 million, so one could say he got a relative bargain.
 The home is made up of the 8th, 9th and 10th floors of the building, 11,000 square-feet of living space.
 The 8th floor has three bedrooms, a library, rec-room and several bathrooms.
 The 9th floor has an enormous, 51×26-foot living room, dining room and kitchen.
 The 9th floor has several master bedrooms, a workout studio, sauna and more.
 In June 2022 Hugh listed this complex for sale for $39.8 million.

 Over two transactions in 2014 in 2015, Hugh paid a total of $7.5 million for a mansion with an adjoining property in East Hampton.
 They proceeded to completely raze the property's former two homes and build two new structures on the 2.5 acre estate.
 In summer months, Hugh offers his Hamptons estate for rent, at a rate of $500k for the period between Memorial Day and Labor Day (basically May through September).